Parts of Palm Beach County, Treasure Coast out of Hurricane Elsa's cone of uncertainty

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-According to the 5 p.m.
-Friday advisory from the National Hurricane Center, Elsa is packing maximum sustained winds of 85 mph and is moving rapidly west at 30 mph.
+According to the 11 p.m.
+Friday advisory from the National Hurricane Center, Elsa's maximum sustained winds have decreased to near 80 mph and is moving quickly toward the west-northwest near at 29 mph across the Eastern Caribbean sea and this general motion is expected to continue through Saturday.

-Elsa, which is the first hurricane of the 2021 Atlantic Hurricane Season, is expected to near Hispaniola on Saturday afternoon and move over Cuba by Sunday.
-Interaction with any mountains could weaken the storm, forecasters said.
+Elsa, which is the first hurricane of the 2021 Atlantic Hurricane Season, has a little change in strength tonight, with some restrengthening expected on Saturday.
+Slow weakening is expected to begin Saturday night or Sunday as Elsa interacts with Hispaniola, Jamaica, and Cuba.

 The current track has Elsa approaching South Florida late Monday and early Tuesday as a tropical storm with maximum sustained winds of 65 miles per hour.